pinballseeker/Traveller/README.md

 - country: the country you are visiting (basically just for the widget heading)
 - moneyValues: 8 values in the foreign currency that will be shown and converted

 That's basically it.
-Hopefully this will help you getting ripped off the next time you're on the road!
+Hopefully this will help you to avoid getting ripped off the next time you're on the road!